aloshdenny/scratchgptv2-124M/README.md

 The corpus used is the Edu-FineWeb-10B dataset.

-Note that GPT-2 and GPT-3 and both simple language models, trained on internet documents, and all they do is "dream" internet documents.
-So this repo does not cover Chat finetuning, and you can't talk to it like you can talk to ChatGPT.
+Note that GPT-2 and GPT-3 are both simple language models, trained on internet documents, and all they do is "dream" internet documents.
+So this repo does not cover finetuning, and you can't talk to it like you can talk to ChatGPT.
 For now this is the kind of stuff that the 124M model says if you prompt it with "Hello, I'm a language model," after 10B tokens of training:

 ```
 Hello, I'm a language model, and my goal is to make English as easy and fun as possible for everyone, and to find out the different grammar rules